 The last part of the day was spent walking up the east side of Broadway.
 Not knowing when I started on this side of the street, I walked from 155th Street to 207th Street.
 It didn’t take as long as I thought but my feet reminded me it was a distance.
 It was interesting to see all the restaurants I tried, all the stores I entered and all the bakeries I had to stop in, all delicious and very reasonable.
 There are many great business owners up here.
 I made it to 207th Street when it got dark.

-The outdoor cafes of 207th Street were in full swing that evening with such a warm night and everyone was out eating dinner and just enjoying the first warms days of the Fall.
+The outdoor cafes of Dyckman Street were in full swing that evening with such a warm night and everyone was out eating dinner and just enjoying the first warms days of the Fall.
 New York really comes alive at night, especially in this area where people are still in Fort Tryon Park jogging, walking or just out playing dominoes.
 You see that side of people that enjoy living in this neighborhood.
+All the restaurants were packed on this warm evening.

 Places to Eat: